 A men-only club

-Women running in marathons started a lot earlier than you might think; there was a female runner in the 1896 Olympic Games marathon.
-However, she was not allowed official entry and barred from entering the Olympic stadium.
+Women running in marathons started much earlier than you might think; there was a female runner in the 1896 Olympic Games marathon.
+However, she was not allowed official entry and was barred from entering the Olympic Stadium.
 Down the years, women did compete but were always unofficial and unrecognized.
-Then in 1967, the efforts to bar women caused a national outrage.
+Then, in 1967, the efforts to bar women caused a national outrage.